Last Updated on September 13, 2022 by Wandering our World

 One of those is El Carnaval de la Vega.
 Taking place every year in February, around half a million people descend on the city of La Vega to watch the colorful parades and devil costumes as locals celebrate the triumph of good over evil.

-Baseball is huge in the DR, and the number one sport in the country.
+Baseball is huge in the Dominican Republic, and the number one sport in the country.
 Get yourself along to a game one afternoon to get a true local feel.

 Jamaica’s culture is colorful and vibrant, and the country is a wonderful melting pot of different religions and beliefs.